Golf Titan Suzy Whaley Aligns With NXXT Women's Pro Golf Tour

-(MENAFN- EIN Presswire) President of Golf Nation and First Female PGA of America President Takes on Advisory Role With NXXT Golf
+President of Golf Nation and First Female PGA of America President Takes on Advisory Role with NXXT Golf

 MIAMI, FLORIDA, UNITED STATES, October 11, 2023 /EINPresswire / -- NXXT Women's Pro Golf Tour proudly announced Suzy Whaley as its newest advisor, a momentous occasion aligning with her upcoming induction into the PGA of America Hall of Fame on November 8.
 With her distinguished career in the golfing world, Whaley's collaboration promises to usher in a new and transformative era for the tour.